Andrew C. Thornton II: Death

 Three months later, a dead black bear, later known as the Cocaine Bear, that had apparently overdosed on cocaine dropped by Thornton, was found in the Chattahoochee National Forest.

 Legacy

 The story of Thornton was examined in Dominick Dunne's Power, Privilege, and Justice and in Sally Denton's The Bluegrass Conspiracy.
 Thornton was also detailed in a Discovery Channel double-length episode of The FBI Files named "Dangerous Company" in 2003.

 His death also served as the inspiration for the story arc of season four of FX Network's Justified.
 The beginning of episode one features a flashback to 1983 in which a man falls to his death, parachute still attached, with bricks of cocaine scattered around his body.
 The bag that had carried the cocaine becomes the focus of a mystery roughly 30 years later.

 The story also inspired the film Cocaine Bear, released in February 2023.
-Thornton is played by Matthew Rhys.
+Thornton is played by Welsh actor Matthew Rhys.